duanestorey/hifi-amp/docs/cables.md

 | 6 | SDL |
 | 7 | 3.3V |

+The shield and power ground should be connected together at the amplifier end only.
+The shield pin should be left floating in the monoblock.

+#### 5-Pin connector

 A 5-pin connector is also used between the amplifier and each monoblock, and has the following pin designation.

 | Pin # | Description |